-This video describes a paper published by the IEEE Access Journal with the title: “Systems Engineering Baseline Concept Of A MultiSpectral Drone Detection Solution For Airports.”
+This video describes a paper I co-authored and was published by the IEEE Access journal with the title: “Systems Engineering Baseline Concept Of A MultiSpectral Drone Detection Solution For Airports.”
 The paper is open access and can be downloaded from the IEEE Xplore Digital Library.

 Abstract:The baseline concept for a Multi-Spectral Drone Detection (MSDD) system for use in airports is generated.
 The baseline development process is based on a modified System of Systems Architecting with Ilities (SAI) method.
 The solution uses multiple independent sensors and when the sensor outputs are combined, they provide functionality the individual systems were never intended to provide.
 Also, several of sensors are pre-existing and have their own funding, operations, and management.
 The problem of drone detection is described and examples are given which justify the need for the system.
 Then the specific need for airport protection is described.
 The result is a feasible baseline design that is capable of meeting the need.

 Terabit Per Second Satellite Systems Using Elliptic Orbit Satellites